Oklahoma

 Employers, educational institutions, state and local government agencies, officials, and employees shall not, in any application or interview or otherwise, require an applicant to disclose any information contained in sealed records.
 An applicant need not, in answer to any question concerning arrest and criminal records, provide information that has been sealed, including any reference to or information concerning such sealed information and may state that no such action has ever occurred.

-22 Okla.
-Stat.
-Ann. § 19(F).
-An application “may not be denied solely because of the applicant’s refusal to disclose arrest and criminal records information that has been sealed.”
+Okla.
+Stat. tit.
+22 § 19(J).
+An application for employment or licensure “may not be denied solely because of the applicant’s refusal to disclose arrest and criminal records information that has been sealed.”
 Id.

-The procedures for sealing are set forth in 22 Okla.
-Stat.
-Ann. § 19.
-A person must petition the district court in the jurisdiction where records are located, which must schedule a hearing with 30 days’ notice to the district attorney. § 19(A), (B).
-Court must weigh harm to individual against public interest in retaining the records:
+A person must petition the district court in the jurisdiction where records are located, which must schedule a hearing with 30 days’ notice to the district attorney. § 19(A), (E).
+In 2024, § 19 was amended by HB 1770 to add § 19(F), which allows multiple offenses in the same jurisdiction to be included under a single petition.

 Upon a finding that the harm to privacy of the person in interest or dangers of unwarranted adverse consequences outweigh the public interest in retaining the records, the court may order such records, or any part thereof except basic identification information, to be sealed.
 If the court finds that neither sealing of the records nor maintaining of the records unsealed by the agency would serve the ends of justice, the court may enter an appropriate order limiting access to such records.

-§ 19(C).
+§ 19(G).
 Any order may be appealed to the Oklahoma Supreme Court by the applicant, district attorney, arresting agency, or Oklahoma Bureau of Investigation.
 Id.

-Upon the entry of an order to seal the records, or any part thereof, the subject official actions shall be deemed never to have occurred, and the person in interest and all criminal justice agencies may properly reply, upon any inquiry in the matter, that no such action ever occurred and that no such record exists with respect to such person.
+Upon the entry of an order to seal the records, or any part thereof, or upon an automatic expungement described in subsection B of this section, the subject official actions shall be deemed never to have occurred, and the person in interest and all criminal justice agencies may properly reply, upon any inquiry in the matter, that no such action ever occurred and that no such record exists with respect to such person.

-§ 19(D).
-Inspection of sealed records will then be permitted by the court only upon petition by the person in interest who is the subject of such records, the Attorney General, the district attorney, and only to those persons and for such purposes named in such petition. § 19(E).
+§ 19(H).
+Inspection of sealed records will then be permitted by the court only upon petition by the person in interest who is the subject of such records, the Attorney General, the prosecuting attorney, and only to those persons and for such purposes named in such petition. § 19(I).

 Once the presumption of harm is established [by petitioner seeking expungement of criminal records], the burden then shifts to the agencies opposing expungement to show that keeping such records public does not harm privacy interests and would serve the ends of justice.
 In determining whether the State has met this burden, the trial court should balance the personal harm to privacy and other adverse consequences of open records against the public interest in keeping those records open.